malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 # Aim
-The aim of an "RR" outline is"
+The aim of an "RR" outline is
-* Finding a good source to read/listen to
+* Find a good source to read/listen to
-* Reading or listening to something challengin
+* Read or listen to something
-* Taking notes
+* Tak notes
-* Presenting in pairs, groups, or to the class
+* Present in pairs, groups, or to the class
-* Discussing
+* Discuss
-** Writing good discussion questions
+** Write good discussion questions
-** Leading a discussion
+** Lead a discussion
-** Participating in a discussion
+** Participate in a discussion
-* APA references
-* Summarising
+* References
-* Formatting office documents
+* Summarise